Offshore Vs. Legal Sportsbooks and Casinos

 Here are the critical differences between legal US betting sites and shady, offshore operators.

-The differences between regulated sportsbook sites and offshore sites
+The differences between legal sportsbook sites and offshore sites

 Let’s start with some definitions, which is vital since legal sportsbooks and gray market sportsbooks look similar, at first glance.

-These sportsbooks are all licensed by casinos or racetracks, which have brick-and-mortar operations and technology partners that run the sites.
+These sites are all licensed by casinos or racetracks, which have brick-and-mortar operations and technology partners that run the sites.

 Each site will display a badge from its licensing authority, e.g., the New Jersey Division of Gambling Enforcement (NJDGE).
 Legal sportsbooks will have a responsible gambling policy in place that includes self-exclusion and deposit limits.